Anti–climactic

 Acid rain

-The first theme is how gasses like sulfur dioxide and nitrogen oxides cause acid rain.
+The first theme is how gasses like sulfur dioxide and nitrogen oxides cause acid rain and how global policies are finally clearing the air.

 Sources: